AllenCell/cvapipe_analysis/README.md

 `crop_seg`: Full path to the multichannel single cell segmentation.

 `name_dict`: Dictionary that specifies the names of each channel in the two images above.
 Example: `"{'crop_raw': ['dna_dye', 'membrane', 'gfp'], 'crop_seg': ['dna_seg', 'cell_seg', 'gfp_seg', 'gfp_seg2']}"`.
 In this case, your `crop_raw` images must have 3 channels once this is the number of names you provide in `name_dict`.
 Similarly `crop_seg` must have 4 channels.

+Once you have this manifest file created, you are ready to start using `cvapipe_analysis`.
+To do so, you should run the step `loaddata` with the additional flag `--csv path_to_manifest`, where `path_to_manifest` is the full path to the manifest file that you created:

+`cvapipe_analysis loaddata run --csv path_to_manifest`

+All the other steps can be ran without modifications.

 ## Running the pipeline on a cluster with `sbatch` capabilities